Position

 How to become a Locate Technician?

 Becoming a Locate Technician involves a series of steps that require dedication and the right skills.
-This career path is ideal for those who enjoy working with technology and solving problems.
-It offers a clear route to a rewarding job in the utility industry.
+This career is ideal for those who enjoy working outdoors and solving problems.
+It also offers a stable job with good growth potential.
 Follow these steps to start your journey as a Locate Technician.

 How long does it take to become a Locate Technician?